General-Gouda/GoLang-PictureOrganizer/README.md

 <a name="howtouse"></a>
 ## How to Use on Windows ##

-Open up your favorite command line tool, change directory to where the PictureOrganizer.exe file exists and run the following.
+Open up your favorite command line tool, change directory to where the PictureOrganizer.exe file exists and run the following:

 ```
 .\PictureOrganizer.exe -p "C:\Temp\SourcePath" -d "C:\Temp\DestinationPath"